xcart/xcart-docs/_pages/kb_en/products/categories/managing_the_category_block_representation.md

 ## Categories Block Relocation

-In case it's necessary to change the location of the **Categories** block on a page or to remove it completely it's recommended to use {% link "Layout Editor" ref_1xoeCJwy %}.
+In case it's necessary to change the location of the **Categories** block on a storefront page or to remove it completely it's recommended to use {% link "Layout Editor" ref_1xoeCJwy %}.

 ## Adding Categories to Navigation Panel